randallard/prisoners-dilemma-docs/docs/development-journal/entry-015.md

 ### Phase 2: Implementing Immutability

-I systematically replaced all mutation operations with immutable alternatives:
+Ryan systematically replaced all mutation operations with immutable alternatives:

 1. **For `getConnectionById()`**:
    - Added spread operator to return a copy of the found connection instead of the direct reference: